invider/collider.jam/README.md

     <i><b>Unlock your creativity.</b></i>
 </p>

-To start jamming, we need to install collider.jam npm package.
+To start jamming, we need to install the collider.jam npm package.
-It provides the sheel to bootstrap and run game projects.
+It provides the shell for bootstrap and running game projects.

 Make sure you have the latest Node.js installed by running in the console: